What is a basal cell carcinoma?

 After the basal cell carcinoma is removed, smaller gaps in the eyelids or the skin around the eye can be repaired so that the eye will look and function much like it did before.
 However, for larger basal cell carcinomas the surgery to repair the eyelids may leave visible scars and the appearance of the eyelids will not be quite the same.
 For example, reconstructed eyelids will often not have eyelashes in the area where the eyelid has been reconstructed.

-Sometimes skin is moved from next to a gap where a basal cell carcinoma has been removed (a skin flap), or skin can be shifted from some other part of the body (such as behind the ear) to repair a gap in the skin (a skin graft).
+Sometimes skin is moved from next to a gap where a basal cell carcinoma has been removed (a skin flap), or skin can be transplanted from some other part of the body (such as behind the ear) to repair a gap in the skin (a skin graft).
 Because the eyelids also have a moist lining that sits against the eye, some repairs need to replace this lining as well.
 Extra lining can be taken from under the top eyelid or other places such as the lining of the mouth which has similar moist tissue that keeps the surface of the eye healthy.
 It is not always possible to predict how the eyelids or area around the eye will be repaired, because the amount of skin that has to be removed to get rid of the basal cell carcinoma completely is sometimes greater than was predicted at the time the basal cell carcinoma was first examined.

 Will I get other basal cell carcinomas?